adh30/BPplus-Reservoir/README.md

 # BPplus-Reservoir
 Reservoir analysis for BPplus files *bpp_Res2*.
-Matlab scripts to read BPplus files (\*.xml) and perform reservoir analysis and estimate some other hemodynamic parameters from blood pressure waveforms.
+Matlab scripts to read BPplus files (\*.xml) and perform reservoir analysis, pressure-only wave intensity analysis and estimate some other hemodynamic parameters from blood pressure waveforms.

 **This is beta 3 version and hasn't been subjected to extensive testing**